corda/corda-docs/content/en/docs/corda-enterprise/4.6/node/operating/clientrpc.md

 Please have a look at API documentation for [MultiRPCClient](https://api.corda.net/api/corda-enterprise/4.6/html/api/javadoc/net/corda/client/rpc/ext/MultiRPCClient.html).

 It is possible to pass multiple endpoint addresses upon `MultiRPCClient` construction.
-In this case `MultiRPCClient` will operate in fail-over mode and if one of the endpoints become unreachable it will re-try connection using round-robin policy.
+In this case `MultiRPCClient` will operate in fail-over mode and if one of the endpoints become unreachable, it will automatically re-try connection using round-robin policy.

-If reconnection cycle has started then previously supplied `RPCConnection` might become disconnected and `proxy` will throw `RPCException` every time remote method is called.
+If reconnection cycle has started then previously supplied `RPCConnection` might become interrupted and `proxy` will throw `RPCException` every time remote method is called.

-In order to get notified when connection re-established or, indeed, be informed about every connection (including the very first one) lifecycle it is possible to add one or many [RPCConnectionListener](https://api.corda.net/api/corda-enterprise/4.6/html/api/javadoc/net/corda/client/rpc/ext/RPCConnectionListener.html) to `MultiRPCClient`.
+In order to get notified when connection re-established or, indeed, be informed about every connection's (including the very first one) lifecycle it is possible to add one or many [RPCConnectionListeners](https://api.corda.net/api/corda-enterprise/4.6/html/api/javadoc/net/corda/client/rpc/ext/RPCConnectionListener.html) to `MultiRPCClient`.
 Please refer to API documentation of [RPCConnectionListener](https://api.corda.net/api/corda-enterprise/4.6/html/api/javadoc/net/corda/client/rpc/ext/RPCConnectionListener.html) for specific details.

-Other constructors of `MultiRPCClient` allows to specify a variety of other configuration parameters of RPC connection, please see API documentation of [MultiRPCClient](https://api.corda.net/api/corda-enterprise/4.6/html/api/javadoc/net/corda/client/rpc/ext/MultiRPCClient.html) for specific details.
+There are many constructors of `MultiRPCClient` which allows specifying a variety of other configuration parameters of RPC connection, please see API documentation on [MultiRPCClient](https://api.corda.net/api/corda-enterprise/4.6/html/api/javadoc/net/corda/client/rpc/ext/MultiRPCClient.html) for specific details.
+These parameters are largely similar to [CordaRPCClient](https://api.corda.net/api/corda-enterprise/4.6/html/api/javadoc/net/corda/client/rpc/CordaRPCClient.html).